As a blogger it is now important that disclosures are made for all applicable interests, and here is my attempt.

 Relationship to Employer

-I maintain this site on my own spare time, some times utilizing technology that I am exposed to in my day-to-day job as a Senior Consultant for ERVY Consulting.
+I maintain this site on my own spare time, some times utilizing technology that I am exposed to in my day-to-day job as a Senior Solutions Architect for Proact IT Norge AS.
 Commentary on aforementioned technology should not be viewed as my employers official commentary, it’s just my own personal opinion.

 If you have any questions about this material, please contact me via email at [email protected]

-This document was last revised in May 14th 2012.
+This document was last revised in Oktober 2017.